-- C. Reductions to special education expenditures under specific circumstances: - 1.
-MOE is met on either a per capita or an aggregate basis.
-Therefore, if an LEA's special education population decreases, the total state and local special education expenditures can be lowered as long as the LEA can meet the MOE requirement based on a per capita test. - The per capita test can be met using either the state and local expenditures test, or the local expenditures test. - 2.
-Under federal regulations, an LEA or SELPA may reduce the level of MOE expenditures by not more than 50% of any increases in IDEA Part B Section 611 funding, minus the amount of Part B funds used for early intervening services (IDEA of 2004, Sec.
-613(a)(2)(C)).
-The LEA must use local funds equal to the reduction, to carry out activities that could be supported with funds under the Elementary and Secondary Education Act (ESEA), regardless of whether the LEA is using ESEA funds for those activities.
+- C. Under federal regulations, an LEA or SELPA may reduce the level of MOE expenditures by not more than 50% of any increases in IDEA Part B Section 611 funding, minus the amount of Part B funds used for early intervening services [IDEA of 2004, Section 613(a)(2)(C)].
+The LEA must use local funds equal to the reduction to carry out activities that could be supported with funds under the Elementary and Secondary Education Act (ESEA), regardless of whether the LEA is using ESEA funds for those activities. - D. Exempt Reductions: Under 34 Code of Federal Regulations Section 300.204, an LEA may reduce the level of expenditures where such reduction is attributable to any of the following: - The voluntary departure, by retirement or otherwise, or departure for just cause, of special education or related services personnel. - A decrease in the enrollment of children with disabilities. - The termination of the obligation of the agency to provide a program of special education to a particular child with a disability that is an exceptionally costly program, as determined by the SEA, because the child: